bonialam119/academic-kickstart/content/home/about.md

 +++
 # About me
 I'm from Bucaramanga in Colombia.
 Passionate about computer vision, technology, travel, football and cycling.
-Currently, I'm a Master's student in Computer Science and I work in the Biomedical Engineering Research Group (GIIB).
+Currently, I'm a Master's student in Computer Science and I work at Grupo de Investigación en Ingeniería Biomédica (GIIB).